badetitou/badetitou.github.io/_posts/2017-08-21-SmartTest.md

   load.
 ```

-It will install a spy that will record data for analysis (No data divulgation, don't worry) and CORA for Nautilus.
+It will install a spy that will record data for analysis (No data divulgation, don't worry) and SmartTest for Nautilus.
 If you want to install the version for Calypso in the same time.

 ```st